zephyrproject-rtos/zephyr/doc/services/smf/index.rst

    is called.
  - The parent_run function only executes if the child_run function does not call either :c:func:`smf_set_state` or :c:func:`smf_set_handled`.
- - When a parent state intitiates a transition to self, the parents's exit action is not called, e.g. instead of child_exit, parent_exit, parent_entry it performs child_exit, parent_entry
+ - Transitions to self in super-states containing sub-states are not supported.
+   Transitions to self from the most-nested child state are supported and will call the exit and entry function of the child state correctly.

 Event Driven State Machine Example
 ==================================